MATH 115

 Max Enrollment: 24

-Prerequisites: MATH 115 or Math 115Z, or the equivalent.
+Prerequisites: MATH 115 or MATH 115Z, or the equivalent.
 Not open to students who have completed MATH 120 or MATH 205.
 Not open to students whose math placement is MATH 206.

 Distribution Requirements: MM - Mathematical Modeling and Problem Solving